 If the price of corn drops to $4.20 a bushel, then the farmer will receive $5,000 less without the futures contract.
 With the futures contract, a loss on the corn is compensated by the increase in the value of the futures contract.
 If the price of corn increases to $6.20 a bushel, then the farmer receives $5000 more for his corn but loses the same amount on the futures contract, so the net value remains $26,000.

-A hedger will generally go long if she will need the particular asset or will receive it at some future time.
+A hedger will go long if she will need the particular asset or will receive it at some future time.
 A long hedge helps to protect against increases in the spot price of the underlying asset.
 For instance, suppose a business in the United States signs a contract with a business in Europe in which the American business will receive €1,250,000 in December, which at the current exchange rate of $1.30 for each euro, is $1,625,000, which covers the cost of production and includes a small profit.
-How can futures protect this business's profit when the exchange rate changes, as it always does:
+Futures can protect this business's profit when the exchange rate changes, as it always does:

 |EUR/USD Contract Price||$1.30|